All Episodes

 Whenever conservatives have their back to the wall, they redouble their efforts and turn disaster into ideological and political gain.

-Right wing leaders are using this moment as another chance to solidify power by appealing to the general conservative principles that have been developed and disseminated for decades.
+Right-wing leaders are using this moment as another chance to solidify power by appealing to the general conservative principles that have been developed and disseminated for decades.

-By contrast, the liberals for the most part don't understand deep framing.
+By contrast, the liberals, for the most part, don't understand deep framing, framing at the level of values and principles.

 Oh, yes, they do, George.